Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Szekeres models of class II: geometric and kinematic properties

 provide a covariant description of the kinematic anisotropy by identifying two equivalent principal directions $\lambda_{(2)}=\lambda_{(3)}$ along $e^a_{(x)}$ and $e^a_{(y)}$, which are clearly different from $\lambda_{(1)}$ along $e^a_{(w)}$.

 The inhomogeneity and anisotropy of the models can also be appreciated from the local rate of change of redshift $z$ along null geodesics \cite{Ellis}

-an expression that must be integrated along light rays, parametrized by the affine parameter $\vartheta$, with tangent null vector $k^a$.
-Note that redshift distribution of light received by local observations along a comoving worldline ($x^i$ fixed) is isotropic only if $h_a^b\,\Theta_{,b}=0$ and $\sigma_{ab}=0$ along the wordline.
+an expression that must be integrated along light rays, parametrized by the affine parameter $\vartheta$, with tangent null vectors $k^a$ defined by \eqref{Szmetric}.
+Note that the redshift distribution measured by local observations along a comoving worldline ($x^i$ fixed) is isotropic only if $h_a^b\,\Theta_{,b}=0$ and $\sigma_{ab}=0$ along the worldline.